Interlagos, 7 Nov 1971

 - March 712M [4-2] (Henri Pescarolo): New to Frank Williams Racing, and raced in F2 in 1971 by Henri Pescarolo, Andrea de Adamich, and "Jean Max", who crashed heavily at Rouen in June.
 Suggestions that the car was replaced by a new car, 712M/25, after that accident appear to be unfounded.
 Used by Pescarolo for the remainder of the 1971 European season.
 At the Torneio Brasiliero, it was raced by Pescarolo in the first two races, then by Carlos Pace at Porte Allegre, and by local driver Nestor Garcia Veiga at Cordoba.
 This is almost certainly the "ex-Pescarolo" March sold to Tino Brambilla for 1972, and raced by brother Vittorio at several F2 events, using an 1800cc Novamotor BDA.
 According to later owner Fabio Montani, this is the car that went to Ettore Ricci and Scuderia Nettuno for 1973.
 A few modifications were made to the car, including fitting a 2-litre Armoroli BDA engine and a Hewland FG400 gearbox to replace the original FT200, and it was entered as a Somalita, but all the race reports, including Autosprint's, simply called it a March 712M.
 The last time the car was seen in F2 was at Vallelunga in October, when Fernando Spreafico drove it, but the Armoroli BDA engine broke on the warm-up lap.
 The car was then bought by Adriano Parlamento (Turin), so this would be the March "732" that Parlamento used in hillclimbs from 1974 onwards.
 Parlamento last raced it in 1979, and after a season racing small saloons, he acquired a March 75S sports car for the 1981 season.
 The March 712M/732 was acquired by Fabio Montani (Milan) and restored.
 It is hoped that photographs were taken of the car in Parlamento's distinctive bodywork to prove the identity of this car.
 It was advertised by Montani in December 1994, when it was said to have new skins and suspension, and a Richardson BDA engine, but with the old parts available.

 - Lotus 69 [71/69.3.F2] (José Ferreira): New to J&J Stanton for Gerry Birrell to race in F2 in 1971.
 Hired to José Ferreira for the Torneio Brasiliero at the end of the year.
 To Brian Small in 1972, and fitted with a Cosworth BDA for Formula Atlantic races late 1972, and a handful of appearances in 1973.
 To Roy Baker (Ferndown, Dorset) July 1973, but again only seen in a handful of races.
 To Ken Fildes (Clonskeagh, Dublin) for the new Irish Formula Atlantic series 1974 and 1975.
 Entered by Fildes for a young local lad Eddie Jordan in 1976.
 To Mark Birrell (Liverpool) in 1977.
 Acquired from Nick Overall by Richard Hinton (Albury, Hertfordshire) in early 1978, who started the restoration.
 Sold in 1985 via Chuck McCarty to Richard Spelberg (Dusseldorf, Germany) and retained in his collection until his death in the late 1990s.
-Subsequent history unclear, but this car was advertised by Eric Peterson (Germany) in April 2018.
+Subsequent history unclear, but this car was owned by Hermann Unold by 2005, when he raced it in HSCC DBT events, and was later advertised by Eric Peterson (Germany) in April 2018.
+Bought in 2018 by Paul Matty and owned by him until 2021, when it was sold to Malcolm Thorne (Stanford Bridge, Worcestershire).

 - Brabham BT36 (Peter Westbury): New to F.I.R.S.T. for Peter Westbury to drive in F2 in 1971.
 Retained by Westbury early 1972 and then sold to Neckel 'Nick' Koob (Bettborn, Luxembourg) for French, Belgian and Luxembourg hill climbs from 1972 to 1974.
 To Johny Krier (Luxembourg) 1975 for French, Belgian and Luxembourg hillclimbs.
 Then to Roger Hennebert (Belgium) in 1977, then possibly to Marcel Tarrès in 1978, but its exact race results during this time are unknown.
 Then via four French owners until bought by John Beasley (Shrewsbury, Shropshire) in 1993.
 Sold to Abba Kogan 1998, and rebuilt on a new chassis.
 In 2007, the rebuilt car was sold by RM Auctions (agent Annette Abaci) to Thomas Steinke (Hamburg, Germany).
 Neither Abaci or Steinke were then aware of the car having a new chassis.
 The original chassis was later sold via Bonhams in 2008 and its current whereabouts are unknown.
 Meanwhile, the continuous entity of BT36-5 was raced by Steinke in European Historic F2 in 2008 and 2009 and sold to Francesco Molino (Pescara, Italy) in 2012.
 Then to Günter Türk (Freiburg, Germany) in 2013.